RichardJJG/docs/docs/eventing/broker/README.md

 EOF
 ```

-The following example is more complex, and demonstrates the use of `deadLetterSink` configuration to send failed events to Knative Service called `dlq-service`:
+The following example is more complex, and demonstrates the use of `deadLetterSink` configuration to
+send failed events to a Knative Service called `dlq-service`:

 ```yaml
 apiVersion: eventing.knative.dev/v1